percona/pmm/doc/source/remote-instance.rst

 Adding a Remote MySQL Instance
 ================================================================================

-To add a remote MySQL DB instance, user should fill in at least the hostname, username and password field, and optionally also non-default hostname and port ones:
+To add a remote MySQL DB instance, you will need to fill in three fields:
+Hostname, Username, and Password, and optionally override the default Port and Name fields:

 .. figure:: .res/graphics/png/metrics-monitor.add-remote-mysql-instance.png

 Viewing Remote MySQL and PostgreSQL Instances
 ================================================================================

-After adding, both |amazon-rds| and remote instances can be seen in the RDS and Remote Instances list, which can be accessed in the |metrics-monitor| navigation menu by selecting the *PMM RDS and Remote Instances* item in a
+|amazon-rds| and remote instances can be seen in the RDS and
+Remote Instances list, which can be accessed in the |metrics-monitor| navigation menu by selecting the *PMM RDS and Remote Instances* item from the
-|gui.pmm-dropdown| group:
+|gui.pmm-dropdown| menu:

 .. figure:: .res/graphics/png/metrics-monitor.menu.pmm2.png